Anthea Gamble Carew

-Anthea Rosemary Gamble Carew (1906–1960) was, together with her brother Patrick, part of the Bright Young Things of the 1920s.
+Anthea Rosemary Gamble Carew (1906–1960) was a British socialite, who was, together with her brother Patrick, part of the Bright Young Things of the 1920s.

 Biography

 Anthea Rosemary Gamble was born in 1906, the daughter of Henry Gamble, Anglican priest and author, Dean of Exeter in the Church of England from 1918 to 1931, and Helen Maud Isherwood.
 Her brother was Patrick Gamble.